Grant Terms & Conditions

 All individuals involved in a program grant and/or award shall conduct their activities in a way that avoids any actual or perceived conflict of interest.
 A conflict of interest is a relationship among individuals through which an individual involved in a program grant or award causes benefit, or could be perceived to cause benefit, for such individual or such individual’s family, personal acquaintances, business colleagues, business interests, or an organization in which such individual is a trustee, director, or officer.

-Applicant/Recipient - Applicant/Recipient shall immediately advise BVC of any perceived or actual conflict of interest with any individual(s) involved in the BVC grant program which could cause benefit, or could be perceived to cause benefit, for such Applicant/Recipient, applicant’s family, business colleagues, business interests, or an organization in which they are a trustee, director, or officer.
+Applicant/Recipient - Applicant/Recipient shall immediately advise BVC of any perceived or actual conflict of interest with any individual(s) involved in the BVC grant program which could cause benefit or could be perceived to cause benefit, for such Applicant/Recipient, applicant’s family, business colleagues, business interests, or an organization in which they are a trustee, director, or officer.

 GUIDELINES FOR USE OF THE BRAZOS VALLEY CARES MARKS AND BRANDING

-Nothing in the limited use granted herein will constitute an assignment or license of any of the BVC marks or branding by BVC to Grant Recipient.
+Nothing in the limited use granted herein will constitute an assignment or license of any of the BVC marks or branding by BVC to the Grant Recipient.

-Grant Recipient recognizes that BVC reserves the right to pre-approve publications and other media in which Grant Recipient wishes to advertise using the BVC marks and branding, and to approve all uses of the BVC marks and branding in any materials connected with the grant or partnership in any and all media, including, but not limited to, for publicity and promotional purposes.
+Grant Recipient recognizes that BVC reserves the right to pre-approve publications and other media in which Grant Recipient wishes to advertise using the BVC marks and branding and to approve all uses of the BVC marks and branding in any materials connected with the grant or partnership in any and all media, including, but not limited to, for publicity and promotional purposes.
 Grant Recipient further recognizes that each use contemplated herein will be subject to a pre-publication review and approval process by BVC or BVC’s legal counsel.
 BVC retains the sole right to specific denial or authorization of such use or, in the case of alteration (of copy or layout), to be mutually agreed upon by the parties.

-Grant Recipient recognizes that, without BVC approval, the BVC marks and branding may not be altered, modified or obstructed but must be reproduced in their entirety.
+Grant Recipient recognizes that, without BVC approval, the BVC marks and branding may not be altered, modified, or obstructed but must be reproduced in their entirety.